What You Need to Know About Your Cat’s Kidney Disease

 Kidney (Renal) Disease in Cats

-Symptoms of Kidney Disease in Cats Include:
+Symptoms of chronic kidney disease in cats Include:

-- Frequent urination, bloody urine, or cloudy urine.
+• Frequent urination, bloody urine, or cloudy urine.

-- Excessive thirst.
+• Excessive thirst.

-- Weight loss or loss of appetite.
+• Weight loss or loss of appetite.

-- Stomach issues such as vomiting, constipation, or diarrhea.
+• Stomach issues such as vomiting, constipation, or diarrhea.

-- Recurring bladder or kidney infections.
+• Recurring bladder or kidney infections.

-- Mouth ulcers or a dull brownish-colored tongue.
+• Mouth ulcers or a dull brownish-colored tongue.

-- Bad breath.
+• Bad breath.
 It may smell like ammonia or urine.

-- Dry skin, coat, or eyes.
+• Dry skin, coat, or eyes.

-- Weakness, irritability, or fatigue.
+• Weakness, irritability, or fatigue.

-The only definitive way to know if your cat has kidney disease is to have her evaluated by a veterinarian who can run tests to diagnose the problem.
-Cats under 7 need an annual vet wellness visit and cats over 7 will require bi-annual visits.
-The sooner CKD is diagnosed, the better the prognosis.
-CKD cannot yet be cured, but treatment can prolong life.
+The only definitive way to know if your cat has chronic kidney failure is to have her evaluated by a veterinarian who can run tests to diagnose the problem.
+Cats under seven need an annual vet wellness visit, and cats over seven will require bi-annual visits.

 Home Care for a Cat with Kidney Disease

-Hydrate, Hydrate, Hydrate!
+Hydrate, hydrate, hydrate!
 Drinking a healthy amount of water will help your cats’ urinary tract, including the kidneys.
 Encouraging your cat to drink is one of the best things that you can do for her.
 My cat Olivia is a bit of a water bowl snob, so I’ve had to get creative to keep her hydrated.
 What works best for her is the Catit Flower Fountain.

 From a scientific standpoint, cats are more inclined to drink from moving water.
 This is because of their natural instincts.
 In the wild, moving water is usually cleaner than stagnant water, so using a fountain rather than a bowl will encourage her to drink!